Canada - Algeria Relations

 Bilateral relations between Canada and Algeria are excellent.
-Algeria is Canada’s top trading partner in the Middle East and North Africa (MENA) region in terms of value of total merchandise, in addition to being a key partner for Canada in the global fight against terrorism.
+Algeria is an important trading partner for Canada in the Middle East and North Africa (MENA) region in terms of value of total merchandise, in addition to being a key partner for Canada in the global fight against terrorism.

 Canada recognised Algeria upon independence in 1962, and diplomatic relations were established in 1964.
 Approximately 60,000 people of Algerian origin reside in Canada, primarily in the Montreal area, and today Algeria is the third largest source of immigrants to Quebec.
-Canada is an attractive destination for Algerian students, and over 9000 Algerians visited Canada in 2012.
+Canada is an attractive destination for Algerian students, and over 10,000 Algerians visited Canada in 2014.
 The number of visitors and students visiting Canada has been steadily growing over the past several years, with an average of 6000 permanent resident visas issued to Algerians each year.
-The three weekly flights between Montreal and Algiers offered by Air Algérie is set to double to six weekly flights for the 2013 summer season.
+Air Algérie offers up to seven weekly flights between Montreal and Algiers.

 Algeria is a major regional player in the global fight against terrorism.
 Recognizing Algeria’s unique role, Canada is committed to strengthening its cooperation with Algeria to work towards building a safe and secure region.
 In September 2011, Canada participated in an international conference hosted by Algeria to explore ways to improve cooperation to combat terrorism in the region.
 That same month, Algeria and Canada participated in the launch of the Global Counter Terrorism Forum (GCTF), within which the two states co-chair the Sahel Working Group.